swthemathwiz/hp-z4-front-fan-mount/README.md

 top-front piece at the start of the top arms).
 Clean-up the print with utility knife.

 As mentioned above, you can print the hardware pack.
-Use **infill density of 100%** if you choose to do this.
+Use **layer height of 0.12 mm** and **infill density of 100%** if you choose to do this.

 ## Installation